 The new Marvel NOWFF series introduces Miss Thing, a young woman in a Thing costume.

-American Dream, in the Marvel Comics 2 universe Spider-Girl comes from, is a distaff Captain America.
+American Dream, in the Marvel Comics 2 universe May Parker's Spider-Girl comes from, is a distaff Captain America.
 A little more than half of the heroes in this 'verse are heroines, in fact.

 A villainous example from Marvel Comics 2 is Magneta, a female version of Magneto with her own Sisterhood of Evil Mutants.
 And then there's Aftershock, the daughter of Electro, an enemy of Spider-Girl who's picked up the feud their fathers had.